-If your dog is in pain or is showing signs of being incredibly uncomfortable with its backside, then it may be an anal gland abscess.
+If your pooch is in pain or is showing signs of being incredibly uncomfortable with its backside, you might be dealing with an anal gland issue.

-Here’s what happened to our dog when she had a sudden anal gland abscess and rupture, and how long it took for her to fully heal.
+Here’s what happened to our dog when she had the sudden onset of an anal gland rupture (including photos of the timeline and healing process).

-Here are some tips from our personal experience of dealing with an anal gland rupture…and what we wish we had known beforehand!
+We’ll share our own experience and personal journey of an anal gland rupture scenario – and what we wish we had known beforehand!

 What are Anal Glands?